srujansd/Chatbot-/readme.md

 ## designing the GenAI chatbot using the python

-##how to create the virtual environment:
+##to create the virtual environment:
 How to Create a Virtual Environment on Windows
 Steps
 Open Command Prompt or PowerShell

-Navigate to your project directory (or where you want the virtual environment to be created):
+Navigate to project directory (or where you want the virtual environment to be created):

 cd C:\path\to\your\project
 Create the virtual environment: